You are here

 Printer-friendly version

-New England Landscape Futures ProjectThe New England Landscape Futures Project is an initiative led by the Harvard Forest as a focus of its Long-Term Ecological Research program and the Scenarios, Services, and Society Research Coordination Network (S3 RCN) in collaboration with scientists and stakeholders from throughout the region who are dedicated to understanding possible trends and impacts of landscape change in New England.
-Working together as a community of scientists, business owners, government officials, landowners and non-profit representatives, we are developing and analyzing a set of alternative landscape futures (or, "scenarios") for New England and comparing them to "business as usual."
-The results are being used to inform real world decisions about: forest management, land-use planning, green and gray infrastructure investment, and conservation priority-setting.
+New England Landscape Futures ProjectThe New England Landscape Futures Project is an initiative led by the Harvard Forest as a focus of its Long-Term Ecological Research program and the now retired Scenarios, Services, and Society Research Coordination Network (S3 RCN) in collaboration with scientists and stakeholders from throughout the region who are dedicated to understanding possible trends and impacts of landscape change in New England.
+Working together as a community of scientists, business owners, government officials, landowners and non-profit representatives, we developed and analyed a set of alternative landscape futures (or, "scenarios") for New England and comparing them to "business as usual."
+The results inform real world decisions about: forest management, land-use planning, green and gray infrastructure investment, and conservation priority-setting.

 The project was established in 2014 with support from the Harvard Forest, the National Science Foundation through a Long Term Ecological Research grant and Research Coordination Grant, and the Highstead Foundation.
 The project was founded by HF Senior Ecologist Jonathan Thompson and Director of the Science Policy Exchange Kathy Fallon Lambert and continues with leadership by the Thompson Lab.